Adamm00/amcfwm/README.md

 &nbsp;

 ## **Usage**
-AMCFWM provides both a user interactive menu, and command line interface for those who prefer it.
+amcfwm provides both a user interactive menu, and command line interface for those who prefer it.

 #### **Menu**
 To open the menu its as simple as typing;